The Ultimate Beginner’s Guide to Google Search Console

 To connect your Wix website to GSC, you will need to confirm that you are the owner of your website and domain.
 Remember: for now, this can only be done in the classic Google Search Console.
 The process is called verification and is slightly technical, but very simple to follow thanks to our step-by-step guide.
 Here’s how to do it:

 Second option: Connect your Wix website to a personalized domain and use Wix SEO Wiz.
 Having a personalized domain is considered a best practice and will give you a strong SEO boost, plus the verification process is super easy.
 Pretty much a win-win situation if you ask us.
 It will verify your site in literally a click, doing the whole procedure for you.
-Read more about the magical Wix SEO Wiz.
+Google has said so themselves: “For the Wix users, this [Wix SEO Wiz] is a pretty cool experience because they can see their page in the search results immediately after they have created it.”
+Pretty cool, right?
+You can read more about the magical Wix SEO Wiz as well as our press mention about the Wix & Google partnership.

 Now that you’re all set up, let’s discover the capabilities in this great tool that will help you skyrocket your SEO.